Portugal Socialists win parliamentary vote | DW | 30.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Portugal's ruling socialist party has won the country's parliamentary elections after a large part of the votes were counted.
-The party will have to wait for official results to know if it secured an absolute majority.
+The party has also secured an absolute majority in the parliament.

 Portuguese incumbent Prime Minister and leader of the Socialist party (PS) Antonio Costa at a campaign rally in the Portuguese capital Friday ahead of the vote